Management and Entrepreneurship

 MGMT 3060.
 Business and the Common Good

 This course analyzes the role of modern business enterprise and its leadership in addressing pressing social, ethical, political, and environmental concerns.
-The course utilizes the common good perspective and framework for analyzing within the context of business decision making a variety of issues facing employees and organizations.
+The course utilizes the common good perspective and framework for analyzing within the context of business decision-making various issues facing employees and organizations.
 The course will grapple head-on with tradeoffs and tensions between competing goods and with both the intended and the unintended consequences (in the short- and long-term) of decisions and actions at the individual, group, organizational, and broader societal level.(4 units)

-Prerequisite: Must complete all core courses excluding, ECON 3000 Managerial Economics, MGMT 3050 Strategic Analysis, and OMIS 3252 Operations Management (Starting Winter 2025 known as ISBA 3300).
+Prerequisite: Must complete all core courses, excluding ECON 3000 Managerial Economics and OMIS 3252 Operations Management (Starting Winter 2025 known as ISBA 3300).

 MGMT 3200.
 Ethics for Managers.

 This course is an introduction to business ethics that focuses specifically on the kinds of ethical issues that managers typically encounter.
-Course topics include the psychological factors that influence moral decision-making, normative approaches for dealing with ethical issues in management, and application of these concepts to cases describing real life ethical dilemmas managers have faced in a variety of organizational and environmental settings.
+Course topics include the psychological factors that influence moral decision-making, normative approaches for dealing with ethical issues in management, and the application of these concepts to cases describing real-life ethical dilemmas managers have faced in various organizational and environmental settings.
 (2 units)

 Prerequisites: None.